DAT300-Group5/dataset_analytics/benchmark/refactor/SQL Works.md

 sqlite> SELECT * FROM users;
 ```

-Inside the CLI, the process is roughly equivalent to:
+Internally, the CLI performs roughly this:

 ```C
 // Read input